guitarvydas/abc0d/README.md

-# A simple example of transpiling a trivial language to, both, Javascript and Common Lisp.
+# A simple example of using 0D to transpile a trivial language to, both, Javascript and Common Lisp.

 To keep things simple, this language - ABC - is defined as:
 - an Atom or an Expression